 Ingredients for garlic butter pasta

-- Butter – This creates the base of the sauce and gives it a rich flavour
+- Butter – This creates the base of the sauce and gives it a rich flavour.

 You will also need:

-- Salt – to season the pasta water
+- Salt – to season the pasta water and if required, a little at the end depending on your tastes.

-TIP: You’ll also need a little pasta water to help create the sauce, so don’t drain it all away.
+TIP: You’ll need a little pasta water to help create the sauce, so don’t drain it all away.

 How to make garlic butter pasta